JoseJuanSE/Neo-Alexandria/README.md

 * [ ] Custom Toolbar
 * [ ] Commentaries can only be liked
 * [ ] Use a gesture
+* [ ] The app incorporates at least one external library to add visual polish

 **Optional Nice-to-have Stories**
 * [ ] Spanish and English available for the app depending of the smartphone configuration language